dimitritholen/ultra-compact-prompt-language/README.md

 *A New Approach to Token-Efficient LLM Communication*

 ## First glance comparison

 These two prompts do exactly the same thing.

 - [natural language prompt - 1926 tokens](./examples/worktrees-parallel-full.md)
 - [UCPL prompt - 561 tokens](./examples/worktrees-parallel-ucpl.md)

+**Convert your existing prompts to UCPL**:

+1. Add the [interpreter system prompt](./docs/ucpl-interpreter-prompt.md) to `AGENTS.md` or `CLAUDE.md`
+2. Use the [converter prompt](./.claude/commands/ucpl.md) together with the prompt you wish to convert

+*Note: the converter is a Claude Code command, so you can use it like `/ucpl <original_prompt>`, but you can just as easily use it in other LLMs as a general prompt + your original prompt*

 ## The Token Problem Nobody's Talking About